 The ChromaDuMonde (CDM) chart can help the shooter establish a normal baseline for a particular camera and lens combination.
-(See Figure 4.)
+(See Figure 4 on page 32.)
 This baseline is akin to the look of a particular film emulsion type and can be modified or tweaked without limitation to accommodate the demands of a particular scene or scenes.

-Using a vectorscope and evaluation grade monitor, the camera's normal color setup should be tweaked to place the CDM's targets in their respective boxes.
-(See Figure 5.)
+Using a vectorscope and evaluation grade monitor, the camera's normal colour setup should be tweaked to place the CDM's targets in their respective boxes.
+(See Figure 5 on page 33.)
 The camera gain may need to be raised to accomplish this to compensate for saturation discrepancies.
 (See Figure 6.)
-Of course, simply reproducing a full range of normal color may not ultimately be the look you're shooting for, but it's a valuable place to start.
-Skewing color one way or the other from normal to achieve creative goals will reduce the range of color actually recorded, so proper care must always be exercised during this camera chipping process.
+Of course, simply reproducing a full range of normal colour may not ultimately be the look you're shooting for, but it's a valuable place to start.
+Skewing colour one way or the other from normal to achieve creative goals will reduce the range of colour actually recorded, so proper care must always be exercised during this camera chipping process.

 Charting your own course